JordanMajd/ksp_kos_scripts/notes.md

 ## Comments

-// reboot required if bootloader updated
-// TODO detect if previous bootloader different than current and auto reboot.

 // TODO when in space blow fairing and open electric
-// TODO auto start program and have press x to cancel during countdown.

 // what about just burning every time apoapsis orbital speed goes below target speed until periapsis orbital speed is below target speed?